 Have at least four years’ active experience as a licensed real estate sales agent or broker during the 60 months preceding the filing of the application.

-Meet TREC’s qualifications for honesty, trustworthiness, and integrity.
+Meet TREC’s qualifications for honesty, trustworthiness, and integrity. - Educational Requirements:

 Complete 270 classroom hours of qualifying real estate courses, including a 30-hour Real Estate Brokerage course.